Helsinki-NLP/OpusFilter/README.md

 * `pip install .` or `python setup.py install`

-## Manual
+## Documentation

-The OpusFilter manual is available from [helsinki-nlp.github.io/OpusFilter](https://helsinki-nlp.github.io/OpusFilter/).
+The complete OpusFilter documentation is available from [helsinki-nlp.github.io/OpusFilter](https://helsinki-nlp.github.io/OpusFilter/).

-You can also build it from source:
+You can also build the documents from the source:

 * `pip install -r docs/requirements.txt` or  `pip install .[docs]`
 * `sphinx-build docs docs-html`